2023 Swiss federal election

-The 2023 Swiss federal election will be held on 22 October 2023 to elect all members of the National Council and Council of States of Switzerland.
-It will be followed by elections to the Federal Council, Switzerland's government and collegial presidency, on 13 December.
+Federal elections were held in Switzerland on 22 October 2023 to elect all members of the National Council and Council of States.
+The elections were followed by elections to the Federal Council, Switzerland's government and collegial presidency, on 13 December.

+The Swiss People's Party (SVP), which campaigned against migration, performed strongly, while the Green and Green Liberal parties saw their vote share decline.